HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 Part of that CONVERSATION is not only to get any relevant medical history, but also a bit about your lifestyle and work history, previous injuries, types of treatment, etc, as well as details of your problem areas.

 I don’t need to know WHERE you work, but the TYPE of work you not only do now but in the past can provide some vital clues.
-For example, you may be in an administration type job now (eg involving a lot of sitting at a computer), but in the recent past you may have been a painter, cleaner, factory production line worker, soldier, military helicopter pilot, etc, where muscles you used regularly then could have contributed to your current problems.
+For example, you may be in an administration or supervisory type job now (eg involving a lot of sitting at a computer), but in the recent past you may have been a tradie, cleaner, factory production line worker, soldier, military helicopter pilot, etc, where muscles you used regularly then could have contributed to your current problems.

-Similarly, with your lifestyle: Are you a keen gardener, sportsperson, exercise enthusiast, gym junkie, boatie, grey nomad, four-wheel-driver, etc?
+Similarly, with your lifestyle: Are you a keen gardener, sportsperson, exercise enthusiast, gym junkie, boatie, grey nomad, four-wheel-driver, kite-surfer, etc?
 Those activities can help identify potential contributors to your problem areas.

 Another aspect of HACSATT™ is my FIVE-STAR (as in “top notch”) postural assessment that I’ve also developed from a good knowledge of anatomy combined with many years of experience.

 Within about 30 seconds, I can identify virtually every muscle in your body that will be sore or tight, weak or stretched BEFORE you even disrobe to get on the table.
+But with your first visit, I’ll actually explain what I’m looking at and why – so that takes a bit longer.

 Below are just three of many common basic scenarios where HACSATT™ is ideal.
 These scenarios assume there are no known specific injuries or causes.
 However, some injury may have occurred weeks, months or years prior but was not treated at all or not treated properly at the time.